MagentaManifold/little-lamb/README.md

 - [x] Syntax support for currying and multi-argument application
 - [x] Syntax support for comments
+- [x] Syntax support for multiple let bindings with comma
 - [ ] Syntax support for common primitives like booleans and Church numerals.
 - [ ] Support converting results back to primitives and common combinators
 - [ ] Better error messages